Dallas Denton Plano Frisco Texas – Divorce, Property and Child Support Modifications

 Contact Goldstein & Scopellite, PC

-If you need to speak with an experienced family law attorney about modifying a current order based on visitation, moving, child support, school or medical issues or for any other reason, or if you are interested in having one of the experienced family law attorneys at Goldstein & Scopellite, PC represent you in a modification, please contact our attorneys at our Dallas, Texas office at 214-351-9100 or at our Tucson, Arizona office at 520-226-4302.
-You may also contact us by e-mail.
+If you need to speak with an experienced family law attorney about modifying a current order based on visitation, moving, child support, school or medical issues or for any other reason, or if you are interested in having one of the experienced family law attorneys at Goldstein & Scopellite, PC represent you in a modification matter, please call us at 214-351-9100.